tonymullen/ups-website/src/partials/f16ics/hw/lab6-description.html.md

 In this lab, you will create a simple game to play!
 The game is a "number guessing game"---the computer will pick a random number between 1 and 50 (inclusive), and then the player will try to guess it in as few guesses as possible.

-The player will enter guesses through the BlueJ interface, calling a <span class="codefont">guess()</span> method and providing a parameter.
+The player will enter guesses through the BlueJ interface, calling a `guess()` method and providing a parameter.
 The program will let the player know how close their guess is (if they are "hot" or "cold", and whether their guess was too high or too low).
 When finished, your program's output might look something like the following:

-(Note that I called a <span class="codefont">guess()</span> method multiple times with parameters 25, 15, 30, 40, 38, and 37.
+(Note that I called a `guess()` method multiple times with parameters 25, 15, 30, 40, 38, and 37.
 If you have BlueJ's Terminal set to "Clear screen at method call", then you will only see one of these at a time.
 Uncheck that option to be able to see your game history!)

     Welcome to the Guessing Game!
     I picked a number between 1 and 50.
 Try and guess!